Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-\end{enumerate} \end{lem} From now on, we suppose that $\Sch(X,\mathcal G)$ has only one end and try to get a contradiction.
-The general case when the Schreier graph has finitely many ends can be treated similarly, as we detail along the proof of Lemma~\ref{projectiveholonomy}.
+From now on, we suppose that $\Sch(X,\mathcal G)$ has only one end and look for a contradiction.
+The general case when the Schreier graph has finitely many ends can be treated similarly, as we detail in the proof of Lemma~\ref{projectiveholonomy}.

-The second step is to use Sacksteder's theorem: there exists a local hyperbolic contraction, \textit{i.e.}~$f\in G$, $I\subset \T$ and $p\in I$ with $f'<1$ in $I$ and $f(p)=p$.
+The second step relies on Sacksteder's theorem: there exists a local hyperbolic contraction, \textit{i.e.}~$f\in G$, $I\subset \T$ and $p\in I$ with $f'<1$ on $I$ and $f(p)=p$.
 Using Sternberg's (or in this case K\oe nigs-Poincar\'e's) linearization theorem, we can make a $C^\omega$ change of coordinates on $I$ and suppose that $f$ is a homothety of ratio $\mu=f'(p)$.

-A way to describe an end of $\Sch(X,\mathcal G)$ is to pick some gap $J\subset I\cap G.J_0$ and iterate it by $f$.
+A way to describe an end of $\Sch(X,\mathcal G)$ is to pick some gap $J\subset I\cap G\cdot J_0$ and iterate it by $f$.
 Using the cocycle relation \eqref{eq:nonlQ-increment}, we find

 for $f$ is affine and thus its nonlinearity is $0$.